 So after the successful execution, we will see our message contains the JSON output, and as well as the result file should be generated.
 We can see the message box containing all the JSON, and it is also providing the other aspects of the element, for example, font name, font size, coordinates along with the text.
 It’s very useful.
-Now check these JSON also and open it with the sublime text.
+Now check these JSON also and open them with the sublime text.

 We can see all the data are here.
 This is how we can use the PDF to JSON UiPath activity to extract JSON from PDF documents.